MIPPL/nephele-org-website/public/content/developers/tutorials/develop-and-test-dapps-with-a-multi-client-local-eth-testnet/index.md

 ### Review {#review-dapp-workflows}

-At this point, you’ve now set up a dApp development environment, connected it to a local Ethereum network created by Kurtosis, and have compiled, deployed, and ran a simple test against your dApp.
+At this point, you’ve now set up a dApp development environment, connected it to a local Nephele network created by Kurtosis, and have compiled, deployed, and ran a simple test against your dApp.

 Now let’s explore how you can configure the underlying network for testing our dApps under varying network configurations.

-## Configuring the local Ethereum testnet {#configure-testnet}
+## Configuring the local Nephele testnet {#configure-testnet}

 ### Changing the client configurations and number of nodes {#configure-client-config-and-num-nodes}

-Your local Ethereum testnet can be configured to use different EL and CL client pairs, as well as a varying number of nodes, depending on the scenario and specific network configuration you want to develop or test.
+Your local Nephele testnet can be configured to use different EL and CL client pairs, as well as a varying number of nodes, depending on the scenario and specific network configuration you want to develop or test.
 This means that, once set up, you can spin up a customized local testnet and use it to run the same workflows (deployment, tests, etc.) under various network configurations to ensure everything works as expected.
 To learn more about the other parameters you can modify, visit this link.

 Give it a try!
-You can pass various configuration options to the `eth-network-package` via a JSON file.
-This network params JSON file provides the specific configurations that Kurtosis will use to set up the local Ethereum network.
+You can pass various configuration options to the `NEPH-network-package` via a JSON file.
+This network params JSON file provides the specific configurations that Kurtosis will use to set up the local Nephele network.

 Take the default configuration file and edit it to spin up two nodes with different EL/CL pairs: